Pyppeteer: Use Puppeteer in Python [2025]

 Pyppeteer is a tool to automate a Chromium browser with code, allowing Python developers to gain JavaScript-rendering capabilities to interact with modern websites and simulate human behavior better.

 It comes with a headless browser mode, which gives you the full functionality of a browser but without a graphical user interface, increasing speed and saving memory.
+This makes it a powerful tool for web scraping without getting blocked, as it can emulate real browser behavior.

 Now, let's begin with the Pyppeteer tutorial.